codexium-io/CDX-Installer/README.md

 If you have purchased the software, you should have a license key.

-Copy your license key, as root, to ~/.ssh/CODEXium-CORE.key.
+* Copy your license key, as root, to ~/.ssh/ .
+* Copy the license key to the target file name .
+* Change the mode to read-only on the original license key .
+  (You should now have a backup key.)
+* Change the mode to read-only on the target file name .

+OR, you can just copy the following and run it.

+e.g.
 ```
 cp CODEXium-DeployKey-2025-Q4.key ~/.ssh/ ;
 cp ~/.ssh/CODEXium-DeployKey-2025-Q4.key ~/.ssh/CODEXium-CORE.key ;
+chmod 400 ~/.ssh/CODEXium-.DeployKey-2025-Q4.key
 chmod 400 ~/.ssh/CODEXium-CORE.key
 ```